Blog

 How much does Medicare pay for in-home caregivers?

-Medicare does not pay for in-home caregivers in the traditional sense — it does not cover personal care or companion services when those are the only care needed.
-What Medicare does cover is skilled home health care: visits from a Registered Nurse, physical therapist, occupational therapist, or speech therapist when the patient is homebound and under the care of a physician.
-When skilled care is authorized, Medicare may also cover limited home health aide visits, but only in conjunction with ongoing skilled care.
+Medicare does not pay for in-home caregivers in the traditional sense.
+It does not cover personal care or companion services when those are the only care needed.
+What Medicare does cover is skilled home health care — visits from a Registered Nurse, physical therapist, occupational therapist, or speech therapist — when the patient is homebound and under physician care.
+When skilled care is authorized, Medicare may also cover limited home health aide visits, but only alongside ongoing skilled care.
 Once skilled services end, Medicare home health aide coverage ends as well.
 Medicare pays 100% of approved skilled home health services with no copay when a Medicare-certified agency is used and all eligibility requirements are met.

 How much do home care providers get paid in Texas per hour?

 The cost of home care in Texas varies based on the type of care, the agency, and the service area.
 For personal care and home health aide services, families in the Fort Worth and Burleson area typically see rates ranging from $25 to $35 per hour.
-Skilled nursing visits — delivered by a Registered Nurse — are typically billed per visit rather than per hour, with visit rates commonly ranging from $100 to $200 or more depending on the complexity of services provided.
-When care is authorized through a HealthComp plan or workers' compensation claim, the agency bills the TPA directly at contracted or negotiated rates, and the patient's out-of-pocket obligation depends on the plan's cost-sharing structure.
-Contacting BrightStar Care of Burleson directly is the most accurate way to get current rate information for your specific situation.
+Skilled nursing visits — delivered by a Registered Nurse — are billed per visit, with visit rates commonly ranging from $100 to $200 or more depending on the complexity of services.
+When care is authorized through a HealthComp plan or workers' compensation claim, the agency bills the TPA directly at contracted or negotiated rates.
+The patient's out-of-pocket obligation depends on the plan's cost-sharing structure.
+Contact BrightStar Care of Burleson directly for current rate information specific to your situation.

 How long will Medicare pay for home health care?